oleksiikolomiietssnapp/SwiftFormatLintPlugin/README.md

 2. Select "FormatPlugin" from the plugins menu
 3. Approve the permission to modify files

-## Xcode Project Setup
+## Xcode Projects

-The plugin supports Xcode projects via `XcodeBuildToolPlugin` (Xcode 14+), but requires additional manual setup:
+SPM plugins work automatically in Swift packages.
+For Xcode projects (Xcode 14+):

-1. **Add package dependency**: File → Add Package Dependencies → Add SwiftFormatLintPlugin
+1. File → Add Package Dependencies → Add SwiftFormatLintPlugin

-2. **Enable plugin for each target**:
-   - Select target → Build Phases → Run Build Tool Plug-ins
+2. Select target → Build Phases → Run Build Tool Plug-ins → "+" → Add "SwiftFormatPlugin"
-   - Click "+" and add "SwiftFormatPlugin"

-3. **Add config file to project**:
-   - Create `.swiftformat` in your project directory
-   - Add the file to Xcode project (not just filesystem) so the plugin can discover it
+3. Create `.swiftformat` in your project root and add it to Xcode project (not just filesystem)

-4. **Verify swift-format**: Run `swift-format --version` to confirm installation

-**Note**: Unlike SPM packages (automatic), Xcode projects require explicit Build Phase configuration.

 ## Configuration

-Create a `.swiftformat` or `.swift-format` configuration file in your package root.
+Create a `.swiftformat` configuration file in your package root.
+See [swift-format documentation](https://github.com/apple/swift-format) for full options.

 Example:

 ```json
 {